irisnet/irishub/docs/software/cli-client.md

 ## Async Mode

---async：Without any validation of the transaction, return the hash of the transaction immediately
+async：Without any validation of the transaction, return the hash of the transaction immediately

---sync：Verify the legality of the transaction (transaction format and signature), return the result and transaction hash.
+sync：Verify the legality of the transaction (transaction format and signature), return the result and transaction hash.
 Transaction waiting to be packaged out in the blockchain

---commit：Waiting for the transaction to be packaged in the blockchain before returning the complete execution result of the transaction，the request will be blocked until transaction return or timeout.
+commit：Waiting for the transaction to be packaged in the blockchain before returning the complete execution result of the transaction，the request will be blocked until transaction return or timeout.

-The default transaction mode of `iriscli` is `--sync`.
+The default transaction mode of `iriscli` is `sync`.

 ## Generate Only